 Grades 5-12 Co-located Middle/High School

-to be located adjacent to the
+to be located immediately behind the

 existing Abington High School building

 Some of the reasons why the above proposal was recommended:

 1. Saves money: Costs less than all addition/renovation proposals viable for the site

 2. Saves time: Can be completed 1 year sooner than all renovation/addition proposals

 3. Abington High can be fully operational while new building is constructed

 4. No need to relocate students to different buildings during construction